 As in this example:

 The iterative approach can help us make decisions very early on, as opposed to waiting until the end of the process.
-In the marketing context, it means we can validate the idea and iterate as we go to really WOW our customers.
+In the marketing context, we can validate the idea and iterate as we go to WOW our customers.

 Horizontal vs. Vertical Slicing of Work

-We can also approach marketing project management differently by slicing up our work differently.
+We can also approach Agile marketing project management by slicing up our work differently.

-A vertical slice takes components of all four of our typical marketing process phases and delivers it as a subset of all of those phases.
-On the other hand, the horizontal slicing approach means that we are releasing each piece separately.
+A vertical slice takes components of all four of our typical marketing process phases and delivers them as a subset of all.
+On the other hand, the horizontal slicing approach means that we’re releasing each piece separately.
 We wait a long time.
 In the end, the whole project is totally done before we give anything over to anybody.

 Visualizing Project Work With a Backlog

-Once you begin to design your projects in a way that is conducive to your new iterative approach, you and your team can begin to incorporate Agile practices into the way these iterations are carried out.
+Once you begin to design projects in a conducive way to your new iterative approach, your team can begin to incorporate Agile practices into the iterations that are carried out.
 First, we need to have visibility in the work we do.
 This is a core tenet of any Agile implementation.

 The backlog approach to planning work allows marketing teams to deal with changing priorities or scope of a project.
 Unlike in the traditional marketing context, when saying “I’ll put it in my backlog” means a task will be ignored forever, Agile backlogs are very active and current.